1. Online Payments Services Agreement

 b) Australia Post’s agreement with NAB for the provision of card acquiring services is terminated for any reason.

-19.1 Unless the contrary intention appears, words or expressions used in this clause 19 which are defined in the A New Tax System (Goods and Services Tax) Act 1999 (Cth) have the same meaning
+19.1 Unless the contrary intention appears, words or expressions used in this clause 19 which are defined in the A New Tax System (Goods and Services Tax) Act 1999 (Cth) have the same meaning.

-19.6 If Australia Post is required to pay, reimburse or contribute to an amount paid or payable by another party in respect of an acquisition from a third party by You, the amount for payment, reimbursement or contribution shall be the acquisition price paid by You, less any input tax credit You are is entitled to claim, plus any GST payable by the other party.
+19.6 If Australia Post is required to pay, reimburse or contribute to an amount paid or payable by another party in respect of an acquisition from a third party by You, the amount for payment, reimbursement or contribution will be the acquisition price paid by You, less any input tax credit You are is entitled to claim, plus any GST payable by the other party.

 21 AUSTRALIAN DOMICILE REQUIREMENTS

-a) have a permanent establishment in Australia through which transactions are completed;
+i) have a permanent establishment in Australia through which transactions are completed;

-b) are registered to do business in Australia;
+ii) are registered to do business in Australia;

-d) pay taxes in Australia (where required) in relation to the sales activity; and
+iv) pay taxes in Australia (where required) in relation to the sales activity; and

-During the term of this Agreement and at any time after its termination or expiry for any reason, You must keep secret and confidential all Confidential Information of Australia Post and NAB and must not use such Confidential Information for any unauthorised purpose nor disclose it to any person except:
+You must keep secret and confidential all Confidential Information of Australia Post and NAB and must not use such Confidential Information for any unauthorised purpose nor disclose it to any person except:

 a) to any employee, service provider or Related Body Corporate who needs to know such information for the performance of their respective duties, who is aware the information is confidential and who is bound to treat it as such;